syntasso/kratix-docs/docs/workshop/part-i/01-installing-kratix.md

 Kratix leverages the GitOps toolkit to deliver multi-cluster capabilities.
 The Kubernetes cluster where Kratix itself is installed is often referred to as "the platform".
-The first step in getting Kratix up and running is to have a hold of a Kubernetes cluster where we can install it.
+The first step in getting Kratix up and running is to have a hold of a Kubernetes cluster where you can install it.

-In this workshop, we will use `kind` to run Kubernetes clusters locally.
+In this workshop, you will use `kind` to run Kubernetes clusters locally.
 Run the following command to create the Platform cluster:

 ```bash